 Our independent visiting school counsellor works with several individuals and families and also runs evening talks for parents on staff on various topics.
-We recently joined the Granville, a local girls' school, for one of these.
+We also host workshops on neurodivergence and invite local state schools to join us.

 We have evaluated the RSHE curriculum to include more topics that support wellbeing such as self-care and coping strategies and our Wellbeing Champions are proving to be a very effective form of pupil leadership.
-Introducing counselling services helped pupils maintain better emotional wellbeing and signposting support routes means pupils and staff know where to go for help.
+Introducing counselling services helped pupils maintain better emotional wellbeing and signposting support routes means pupils, parents and staff know where to go for help.